Venetian Crusade: Call for Crusade

-Shortly after the council, Baldwin and Patriarch Warmund also sent letters to Pope Calixtus II, urging him to call a crusade to support the defense of the Holy Land.
+Shortly after the council, Baldwin and Warmund sent letters to Pope Callixtus II, urging him to call a crusade to support the defense of the Holy Land.
 They both realized that in the recent campaigns, the Crusaders were seriously weakened, especially due to the destruction of the entire Principality of Antioch's army at the Battle of Ager Sanguinis.
 So in order to fight off the constant Muslim attacks on the Outremer, they would need outside help.
 This fact especially became true when Ilghazi launched a new invasion of the Outremer.
+At the time, Pope Callixtus was distracted in matters other than a crusade.
+He was busy fighting the Holy Roman Emperor, Henry V in the Investiture Controversy.
+However, the pope was eager to bring Catholic Europe's attention elsewhere, like in a crusade, which was conveniently being asked for by Baldwin.
+The only nation interested in helping the Crusader cause was the Republic of Venice.
+The Venetians desired more trading posts and privileges from the Crusaders in the Levant.
+The Venetians were also embroiled in a trade war against John II Komnenos, the economically and militarily powerful emperor of the Byzantine Empire.